freistli/AdvancedRAG_SVC/README.md

+## Advanced RAG Service

+### Purpose

+Quick MVP/POCm playground to verify which Index type can exactly address the specific (usually related to accuracy) LLM RAG use case.

+Http Clients and MS Office Word/Outlook Add-In can easily use proper vector index types to search doc info and generate LLM response from the service.

 ### Functionalities

 Build and perform queries on multiple importnat Index types.
 Below is the info about index types and how the project implements them: